Azure/azure-service-operator/docs/hugo/content/design/secrets.md

    the [input secrets](#input-secrets) section.
     ```go
     // TODO: these strings may need to be []byte
-    // Note: these interfaces are acting on collections only so that they can be more efficient, as multiple SecretRef's or secret values may be read from or written to
+    // Note: these interfaces are acting on collections only so that they can be more efficient, as multiple SecretReference's or secret values may be read from or written to
     // a single secret.
     type DestinationValuePair struct {
         Value string